lleerandolph/buck-rmwc-draft/pages/about.md

 # set background-position for featured image, "center", "top", "bottom"
 position: center
 # major heading to display over featured image
-heading: About the Collection
+heading: About the Archives
 # paragraph text below heading in featured image
 sub-heading:
 # additional padding added to the feature to increase size.
 Give value in em or px, e.g. "5em".
 padding: 6em
+toc: false
 # Edit the markdown on in this file to describe your collection
 # Look in _includes/feature for options to easily add features to the page
 ---

-## About the Collection
+## About the Items in this Collection

-This collection features items from the Randolph-Macon Woman's College & Randolph College [Archives](https://library.randolphcollege.edu/archives), and is built using [CollectionBuilder-CSV](https://github.com/CollectionBuilder/collectionbuilder-csv).
+This site features images and documents from the Randolph-Macon Woman's College & Randolph College [Archives](https://library.randolphcollege.edu/archives), and is built using [CollectionBuilder-CSV](https://github.com/CollectionBuilder/collectionbuilder-csv).

-CollectionBuilder-CSV is a "Stand Alone" template for creating digital collection and exhibit websites using Jekyll, given:

-- a CSV of collection metadata
-- a folder of images, PDFs, audio, or video files

-Driven by your collection metadata, the template generates engaging visualizations to browse and explore your objects.
-The resulting static site can be hosted on any basic web server.
+The Randolph-Macon Woman's College & Randolph College Archives exist as a special collection through the efforts of Roberta Douglas Cornelius, Class of 1909, author of The History of Randolph-Macon Woman’s College, Professor of English, and the sole person to hold the title of College Archivist.
+Her papers comprise the only subject index to the history of the college.

+Many college publications are preserved in the Archives such as the College Catalog, the Sundial, the Helianthus, the Student Handbook, and student literary magazines.
+In addition, with the remodeling of the Smith Memorial Building in 1985, the Alumnae Association contributed student scrapbooks and memorabilia.
+At the same time, the Office of College Relations augmented the photograph file and newspaper clippings file with many items from the 1960s, 1970s, and 1980s; and has continued providing the library with photos dating to the early 2000s.
+The Archives also include published material by college faculty and alumni.

+{% include feature/image.html objectid="buck040" width="75" %}

+### Technical Credits - CollectionBuilder

-[CollectionBuilder](https://github.com/CollectionBuilder/) is an set of open source tools for creating digital collection and exhibit websites that are driven by metadata and powered by modern static web technology.
+This digital collection is built with [CollectionBuilder](https://collectionbuilder.github.io/), an open source framework for creating digital collection and exhibit websites that is developed by faculty librarians at the University of Idaho Library following the Lib-Static methodology.
-See [CB Docs](https://collectionbuilder.github.io/cb-docs/) for detailed information.

-{% include feature/image.html objectid="demo_001" width="75" %}